BobDeng1974/3d-graphics-library/README.md

 ### Installing

 I am working it to run it on both Windows and Linux like using CMake.
-Now, however, it can only build in Visual Studio in Windows.
+Now, however, it can only be built in Visual Studio in Windows.

 ## Demo